Suv4o/personal-blog-2023/content/2024/02/25/create-a-web-server-using-nitro-sqlite-and-typeorm.md

 ![Landing Image](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1708844513/blog/create-a-web-server-using-nitro-sqlite-and-typeorm/create-a-web-server-using-nitro-sqlite-and-typeorm_ozdamt)

-If you're familiar with [Nuxt.js](https://nuxt.com/), you might know that the latest version, Nuxt version 3, runs on a new server engine called Nitro.
+If you're familiar with <a href="https://nuxt.com/" target="_blank" rel="noopener noreferrer">Nuxt.js</a>, you might know that the latest version, Nuxt version 3, runs on a new server engine called Nitro.
 Nitro isn't just used in Nuxt, it's also an independent open-source framework for developing web server applications.
 It provides several built-in features that make it a modern, user-friendly backend framework.
 Nitro is open-source and maintained by the same core team as Nuxt.js.

 In this blog post, we'll show you how to build a simple web server using Nitro and connect it to an SQLite database.
 We'll also explain the process of database migration with TypeORM, a popular typescript library, introduce the widely-used pattern for validating request data, the Data Transfer Object (DTO), and utilise some of Nitro's built-in features to cache results.